Library: Policy

 (F) other star certification criteria violations. • 4 & 5

-(5) Violations.
-When violations of certification criteria are documented, or the program notifies CCS of criteria changes, the procedures in (A) through (E) of this paragraph are followed.
+(5) Violations and written notification.
+When violations of certification criteria are documented, or the program notifies CCS of criteria changes, the procedures in (A) through (E) of this paragraph are followed. • 10 & 11

-(A) Licensing staff provides written notification documenting the violations, including a statement that a reduction in the star certification level may occur, when the program has:
+(A) Designated CCS staff provides written notification documenting the violations, including a statement that a reduction in the star certification level may occur, when the program has:

 (ii) a serious incident occurs resulting in injury or imminent risk of harm to a child;